Karam-Sabbagh/Avoid-it/README.md

 And the missiles becomes faster over time and more missiles will spawn as long as you go over time too.

+you get score by lasting more and letting the misseles explode with each other.